 ^^ Three pics of Pat and his bike.
 He got her while in Japan.
 Even went to quite a few mountain biking trips with friends.
 Yum!

-^^ Lastly, me and my 2nd generation Iron Horse.
-That was back in 2003 - got it July 31st, 2003 along with Pat's bike, then we went to Bowen Island the following day.
+^^ Lastly, my 2nd generation Iron Horse.
+That was back in 2003 – got it July 31st, 2003 along with Pat’s bike, then we went to Bowen Island the following day.
 Still remember it!
-8] Since then, Pat had his 'new' one stolen, bought another, then went to Japan for a couple of years, got two there, and brought this one back.
-So what's that?
+8] Since then, Pat had his ‘new’ one stolen, bought another, then went to Japan for a couple of years, got two there, and brought this one back.
+So what’s that?
 This one would be his fourth since mid 2003.
 My baby is THE ORIGINAL!
 8]

 So many memories.
 Sometimes, I catch myself admiring my bike.
 It’s an entry level front-suspension bike, good for a beginner.
 I’ve ridden about 5600+ kilometres since 2003.
 This is based on an average distance: I ride about 5 to 13 kilometres each time, my average distance is about 7 to 8 kilometres.
 I’ve done quite a few 20 to 30 kilometre ones, and a few 2 to 4 km’s as well.
 Multiply the average to 700 times (I’ve done more, I am sure, but let’s just use this as a controlled duration), and that comes out to 5600.
 That’s about from here to Ottawa then straight down to the southern tip of Florida and a bit more.